suprajasridhara/scion/doc/protocols/sigprefixlist/PublishingCosensusNode.md

 # Publishing Consensus Node
 The Publishing Consensus Node (PCN) accepts mapping lists from [MSs](./MappingService.md) and stores them.
-It then uses gossip to propogate these lists to other PCNs near it.
+It then uses gossip to propagate these lists to other PCNs near it.
 It responds to list queries from MSs.

 ## Deployment
 To deploy a PCN instance run the following command from [go/pcn](../../../go/pcn) folder